Cork teen develops app for occupational therapy patients

 And Kaushik spoke of her delight also: “I can’t believe that my app has been selected alongside others from Nigeria, Uzbekistan, Canada, Spain and Brazil as a finalist in Technovation.
 This competition and my involvement with Teen-Turn has really shown me what I can do, and it has made me ambitious for the future.”

-The student will join the other finalists to pitch to judges for the world title in August.
-Pre-Covid the finalists would have had travelled to California for the pitch event but this year it is online.
+The Cork student will join the other Technovation finalists to pitch to judges for the world title in August.
+Pre-Covid, the finalists would have had travelled to California for the pitch event but this year it is online.